McLean's Mansion

-McLean's Mansion (originally Holly Lea) is a homestead in Christchurch, New Zealand.
+McLean's Mansion (originally Holly Lea) was a homestead in Christchurch, New Zealand.
 The two hectares property is situated between Manchester and Colombo Streets.
 The mansion was initially known as 'Holly Lea', but later became known as McLean's Mansion after its initial owner.
 It is the largest wooden residence in New Zealand.
 The mansion, designed by Robert England, architect of Christchurch, is a fusion of styles of Jacobean architecture and Victorian features, akin to the Mentmore Towers (1852–54) of Sir Joseph Paxton in Buckinghamshire in England.
 It was built between April 1899 and September 1900.
-The house is registered as a Category I heritage building by Heritage New Zealand.
+The former house is registered as a Category I heritage building by Heritage New Zealand.
 After the 2011 Christchurch earthquake, the owners applied to demolish the earthquake-damaged buildings, but their request was denied by the heritage body and the courts.
 In December 2016, the building sold to a trust that will restore it for use as a gallery.
-Restoration is expected to be finished by 2024.
+Restoration is expected to be finished by 2026.